16 Using Administrative Data to Improve Social Protection in IndonesiaVivi Alatas (Asa Kreativita)

 Beginning this process, the government of Indonesia transitioned Raskin from an in-kind transfer to e-vouchers.
 Under the new system, called BPNT (Bantuan Pangan Non-Tunai/Non-Cash Food Assistance), beneficiary households are transferred electronic vouchers directly to an account in their name that they can access using a debit card, smart card, or mobile money platform.
 Recipient households can then theoretically redeem these e-vouchers at a network of agents (registered shops or vendors) for rice or eggs.
 These include both public-sector agents as well as private retailers who are recruited and equipped to accept BPNT e-vouchers by one of Indonesia’s state-owned banks.

-While the research team worked with the GoI on the overall evaluation of the reform (see Building Questions into the National Sample Survey to Measure Outcomes, below), the researchers also aimed to understand whether the number of agents in the area affected the quality of the BPNT program (i.e., whether a more competitive market improves quality).
+While the research team worked with the GoI on the overall evaluation of the reform (see section 16.3.2), the researchers also aimed to understand whether the number of agents in the area affected the quality of the BPNT program (i.e., whether a more competitive market improves quality).
 The government had issued initial guidelines specifying (1) an agent to beneficiary ratio of at least 1:250 in each village and (2) a minimum of two agents per village.
 However, very few areas were meeting these requirements, and it was important to understand how much effort and how many resources the government should exert to increase compliance.

 In 2016, working with the GoI, the research team identified 216 districts where the BPNT reform had already happened or was in progress.
 The team then randomized the districts into two experimental groups.
 In one group, the districts are asked to exert extra effort to try to meet the agent coverage requirements.
 In the second group, districts were told that one of the two coverage guidelines was no longer required.
 The banks tasked with recruiting private BPNT agents and district officials learned of each district’s treatment status through the normal processes for sharing programs and policies with stakeholders: letters from the government, a series of explanatory meetings, and phone calls to reinforce the treatment.